c-chiniquy/genetic-algorithm-car/README.md

 ## How it works

 You can select which car parameters you want the genetic algorithm to optimize.
 If you select between one and three parameters you will see a texture show up whose pixels represent every solution in the solution space.
-The coordinates of a pixel represent a the values of the selected parameters.
+The coordinates of a pixel represent the values of the selected parameters.
 The color represents the fitness.
 If you brute-force all solutions, every pixel in the texture will receive a value and this effectively visualizes the entire solution space.
 When you start the genetic algorithm, you will see how it moves around the solution space looking for the best solution.

 ## Features